-If you love light and creamy desserts, Turkish rice pudding recipe is for you!
+If you love light and creamy desserts, Sutlac, also known as Turkish rice pudding recipe is for you!
 Creamy and rich with a golden top, this baked rice pudding is also gluten-free.
 Learn how to make this tasty dessert with this tutorial and step-by-step photos.

 Middle eastern and Mediterranean cuisines are known for decadent, tasty deserts.
 From Iran's saffron ice cream and cardamom muffins to Turkey's almond cookies, our desserts are filled with amazing flavors.
 They're light, easy to eat and usually not too sweet.
-Today's dessert recipe is a world famous one called Sutlac, known as rice pudding in many countries.
+Today's dessert is another delicacy from Turkish cuisine called Sutlac, known as rice pudding in many countries.

 What is sutlac?

-Sutlac (soot-laahch) or firin sutlac is a Turkish baked rice pudding made with short grain rice and milk.
+Sutlaç (soot-laahch) or Fırın Sutlaç is a Turkish baked rice pudding made with short grain rice and milk.
 It's made on the stove in a large pot, then divided between oven safe bowls (usually made of clay) and baked in the oven until the tops are browned and settled.
 Then it's cooled in the fridge for a few hours before serving.

 Turkey is popular for its milk-based desserts and sutlac is one of the most loved desserts in Turkey that you can find in many restaurants and bakeries.
 There are even "Milk dessert shops" in Turkey called muhallebici which sell all kinds of milk-based desserts from chocolate puddings to rice puddings and everything in between.